 Netflix, Amazon Prime Video and Disney Plus are all dominating the streaming world right now with their endless lists of blockbusters, classic series and stellar original content.
 But whilst they're great choices if you're looking for a broad choice of things to watch, you may want to consider looking elsewhere if you have more specific tastes.

-From anime to horror, and art house hits to golden era classics, there are streaming subscriptions for just about every niche.
-We've rounded up a selection of some of the best to cater to whatever you're interested in.
+From anime to horror, and art house hits to golden era classics, there are streaming subscriptions for just about every interest.
+We've rounded up a selection of some of the best to cater to whatever you fancy.

 If you're trying to decide between one of the more well-known streaming services, then check out guide to the best TV streaming services.
 Otherwise, read on for our pick of the best streaming alternatives and upgrade your next Netflix and chill.